php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

-2. Developers who want their classes to be autoloadable by a _conforming autoloader_ will specify how their _namespace prefixes_ correspond to _resource bases_.
+2. Developers who want their classes to be autoloadable by a _conforming autoloader_ will specify how their _namespace prefixes_ correspond to _base paths_.
 The approach is left to the autoloader developer.
 It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.

-3. The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not
+3. The order in which a _conforming autoloader_ attempts to process multiple _base paths_ corresponding to a _namespace prefix_ is not
 within the scope of this specification.
 Refer to the documentation of the _conforming autoloader_ for more information.